hyperhq/docs.hypercontainer.io/reference/api.md

 ### 1. Introduction
 * By default `hyperd` listens on unix:///var/run/hyper.sock and the client must have root access to interact with the daemon.
-* [The current release](../release_notes/latest.md) does not support an encrypted connection.
+* [The current release](../release_notes/latest.md) does not support encrypted connections.
 * The Remote API uses an open schema model.
 In this model, unknown properties in incoming messages will be ignored.
-Client applications need to take this into account to ensure they will not break when talking to newer hyperd daemons.
+Client applications need to take this in consideration to ensure they will not break when talking to newer hyperd daemons.
 * Calling `/info` is the same as calling `/${latest}/info`
-* The API tends to be REST, but for some complex commands, like attach or pull, the HTTP connection is hijacked to transport stdout stdin and stderr
+* The API tends to be RESTfull, but for some complex commands, like attach or pull, the HTTP connection is hijacked to transport stdout, stdin and stderr

 ### 2. Endpoints
 #### 2.1 Pod